- What is the child to staff ratio for you Reptile Camp?

 Our camp has a very busy schedule to provide as many experiences as possible with the 1 week program for each participant.
 This camp will never (and has never yet) have someone say they are bored!
 We transition from program to program and topic to topic frequently to keep our campers engaged and the participation level high!

 Our Camp property is over 8 acres and we have a wide variety of natural space that we utilize for most of our programs.
 We are located at 2021 South Shore Rd, Bonfield (Rutherglen), Ontario P0H 1E0.
-We will also spend some time each week in some Provincial Parks that are very close by including Algonquin Park, Mattawa Provincial Park and Samuel de Champlain Provincial Park.
+We will also spend some time each week in some Provincial Parks that are very close by including Algonquin Park, Samuel de Champlain Provincial Park, and other local areas.

 We have a great camper to staff ratio of 4:1 and we only accept 6 to 8 campers a week so that we can really concentrate on getting the most out of each camp week.
 We feel that these low numbers allow us to be more adventurous that some camps while our supervision and quality of care is paramount.
 We also believe that we have more of a family environment and movement in the camp sector.